LegoBro/relics/README.md

 ### Updates

 ### New Card Traits
-Passive - can place anywhere
-Lunging - (replaces camel and goat's special attack) Arthropod - Immune to slowness/cobwebs
+Passive - can place anywhere - technically incorporated, more so just visualizes the placement attribute Lunging - (replaces camel and goat's special attack) - done Arthropod - Immune to slowness/cobwebs
-Frozen - Buffable by certain cards
+Frozen - Buffable by certain cards - done
-Evasive - replaces Phantom's special ability for 50% chance to dodge an attack Illager - can be buffed by illager buffs
-Defensive - doesn't advance to targets spot when dealing a killing blow Unselectable - target can't be selected
-Unbuffable - target cannot have buffs applied to it
+Evasive - replaces Phantom's special ability for 50% chance to dodge an attack - done Illager - can be buffed by illager buffs - done Defensive - doesn't advance to targets spot when dealing a killing blow - done Unselectable - target can't be selected - done, not visualized Unbuffable - target cannot have buffs applied to it - done, not visualized

 ### New Cards